8-bit-owl/uart/README.md

 There is a `DEBUG` option in `test_uart.c` which enables debug in our code, which prints all the data in the test cases.

 ## Build System
 The project was built using CMake.
-Because there was a problem in the installed CMake in the virtual machine, The project was unable to make the full use of CMake.
-However, a shell script is present on top of CMake to move the executables and ensure the proper generation of executables.The build directory is not present in the repository but it can be generated using the command below.
+The shell script absracts the CMake by running CMake commands as a part of `run.sh`, The shell script is present on top of CMake to move the executables and ensure the proper generation of executables.The build directory is not present in the repository but it can be generated using the command below.
 ```
 sh run.sh
 ```